aws-powertools/powertools-lambda-python/docs/quickstart.md

     aws-lambda-powertools
     ```

-Since we used powertools api_gateway event handler we don't need to know internal event structure.
-All we do we instantiate `ApiGatewayResolver` class and we call it in our `lambda_handler`.
+Given that we used powertools api_gateway event handler, we don't need to know the internal structure of the event.
+All we do is we instantiate the ApiGatewayResolver class and we call it in our `lambda_handler.`
-Since we added route annotation as a decorator for our methods we can directly use parameters passed in request.
+Because we added the route annotation as a decorator for our methods, we can directly use the parameters passed in the request.
-In order for SAM to build our package correctly we specified lambda powertools package in our requirements file.
+To make SAM build our package properly, we specified lambda powertools package in our requirements file.
-It is then automatically downloaded by SAM and added to lambda zip file.
+It is then automatically downloaded by SAM and inserted into the lambda zip file.

 !!! tip
-    If you are interested in learning how python decorators work under the hood you can follow great article from [Real Python](https://realpython.com/primer-on-python-decorators/).
+    If you'd like to learn how python decorators work under the hood, you can follow [Real Python](https://realpython.com/primer-on-python-decorators/)'s article.
 ## Structured Logging
-In next step you have been tasked to propose production grade logging capabilities to your lambda code.
+In the next step, you have been given the task of proposing production quality logging capabilities to your lambda code.
 You decided to follow [structured logging approach](https://docs.aws.amazon.com/lambda/latest/operatorguide/parse-logs.html) which means that you don’t write hard-to-parse and hard-to-keep-consistent prose in your logs but that you log events that happen in a context instead.
 We want our log event to be in JSON format.
-This will allow us to search through it easily in CloudWatch Logs or Cloudwatch Insight.
+This will let us easily search in CloudWatch Logs or Cloudwatch Insight.
-Initial idea might be to initiate logger from standard library and use `pythonjsonlogger` library to simplify structured log creation.
+The first idea might be to run the logger from the standard library and use the `pythonjsonlogger` library to simplify the creation of structured logs.

 === "app.py"